module specification

 Syllabus

-1. The module examines the English state education system in relation to global educational issues, it is, therefore underpinned by the concept of the ‘glocal’.
+1. The module examines the English state education system in relation to global educational issues.
+It is, therefore, underpinned by the concept of the ‘glocal’.
 This, in turn, is situated in relation to questions surrounding the uses and meaning of knowledge alongside discussion of the purposes and values of state education.

 Balance of independent study and scheduled teaching activity

-• Students will be expected to actively engage with additional materials and discussion opportunities that will be available via WebLearn.
+Students will be offered a blend of lectures, seminars, workshops, synchronous learning at distance and feedback sessions · Weblearn our VLE will provide supporting material · Students will be expected to actively engage with additional materials and discussion opportunities that will be available via WebLearn

 Learning outcomes